 - Walnuts– 1 oz (14 walnut halves) – 185 calories, 18 g fat, 2 g net carbs

 3. Cheese Snacks

 If you’re heading out on a long hike, cheese that needs to be refrigerated may not be the best option.
-However, there’s tons of dehydrated cheese snacks on the market these days that are so tasty!
+However, there are tons of dehydrated cheese snacks on the market these days that are so tasty!
 They’re salty, crunchy, cheesy, and filling.

 - Just the cheese bars – 1 pack of two bars – 150 calories, 12 g fat, <1 g net carbs

 - Moon cheese – 6 to 7 pieces – 70 calories, 5 g fat, 1 g net carbs

 - Whisps cheese crisps – 1 single-serve bag – 100 calories, 7 g fat, 1 g net carbs

 - Parm crisps – 1 single-serve bag – 100 calories, 7 g fat, 0 g net carbs

 4. Olive Pouches

 Olives are one of the few fruits and vegetables that are naturally higher in fats.
 Pitted olives can thus make a great snack on a low carb diet.
 While they’ve traditionally come in cans or glass jars, you can now find pitted olives in pouches, making them convenient for hikes.